 To access these modules, you will need to create a CFA account.
 Simply click the link below and follow the prompts on the Non-CFA Member login tab.

 The video below shows how the online modules helped Rebekah and her daughter.
 Rebekah cared for her teenage daughter who lives with a chronic neurological disorder.

 Your business is the basis of your financial security and the future security of your family.
 It may also play a valuable role in your community employing local people and providing essential services.

-A written plan may save lives by helping you to stay focused and respond in the best possible way when under pressure.
+A written plan may save lives by helping you to stay focused and respond in the best possible way during an emergency.
 Preparation may also help to minimise the loss of profits and get a business back up and running more quickly after the threat of fire has passed.